 Department members serve on:

-The Vail Public Safety Communications Center (VPSCC) is part of the Vail Police Department and is funded through a consortium of the Eagle County 911 Authority and 13 user agencies.
+The Vail Public Safety Communications Center (VPSCC) is led by Marc Wentworth and is a part of the Vail Police Department.
+Funded through a consortium of the Eagle County 911 Authority and 13 user agencies.
 The 911 Authority contributes the largest share of funds.
 Remaining funds are allocated to user agencies based upon the percentage of the total number of calls for service averaged over the past three years.
-In 2014, the Town of Vail’s share was 33.44%.
+In 2015, the Town of Vail’s share was 34%.

 The state-of-the art facility is supported by an advanced computer aided dispatch system, enhanced 911 phone service, and superior emergency notification systems.
 Dispatchers hold certifications in Emergency Medical Dispatch.

 For more information about the center, please visit their home page at: http://www.vail911.com/about-vail-public-safety-communications-center